zuolizhu/MeteorProjects/short-link/README.md

 # Meteor short-link App

-## This project created during I was learning the course from Udemy.

-This app is like a bookmark, which you can collect urls and save into your account.
+An easy bookmark app, collect urls and save into an account.

 Demo: https://zzl-shortlink.herokuapp.com/